-How to treat high testosterone in women with medicines.
+How to treat high testosterone in women with medications.
 Increased testosterone in women: causes, symptoms, consequences, treatment.
-Treatment of high testosterone levels in women
+Treatment of elevated testosterone levels in women

-Testosterone in women performs quite important functions, although it is present in a minimal amount than all other hormones.
+Testosterone in women performs quite important functions, although it is present in minimal quantities than all other hormones.
 Its formation takes place in the ovaries and adrenal glands.
-This hormone is responsible for the creation and maintenance of muscle mass, the functioning of the nervous system, the functional regulation of the sebaceous glands, as well as the growth of the mammary glands, the maturation of the follicle and the sexuality of a woman.
+This hormone is responsible for the creation and maintenance of muscle mass, the functioning of the nervous system, the functional regulation of the sebaceous glands, as well as the growth of the mammary glands, follicle ripening and a woman’s sexuality.

-A feature of the female hormonal background is that it constantly undergoes constant changes in the course of life.
-If deviations from the norm exceed acceptable levels, then this indicates a threat to women's health.
-Testosterone levels in women can vary with age and pregnancy.
+The peculiarity of the female hormonal background is that it constantly undergoes constant changes throughout life.
+If deviations from the norm exceed acceptable values, this indicates a threat to women’s health.
+Testosterone levels in women can vary depending on age and pregnancy.

 Hormones change with pregnancy or age changes

-The norm of the total testosterone hormone in a healthy woman aged 10 to 45 years is 0.45 nmol or 3.75 liters of blood.
+The normal level of total testosterone hormone in a healthy woman aged 10 to 45 years is 0.45 nmol or 3.75 liters of blood.
 I would also like to note that the indicators may vary slightly depending on the time of day.
-In the morning the level is higher, but in the evening it goes down.
+In the morning the level is higher, but in the evening it decreases.

-As mentioned earlier, during pregnancy, the level of testosterone in the body of a woman increases significantly, but this does not mean at all that its excess in the body indicates abnormalities.
+As was said earlier, during pregnancy the level of testosterone in a woman’s body increases significantly, but this does not mean at all that its excess in the body indicates abnormalities.
 This increase is explained by the fact that in the body of a woman who is carrying a child, testosterone also begins to be produced by the fetus.

-Scientists still cannot say the exact indicators that do not go beyond the norm, the only thing they claim is that testosterone levels can be overestimated by more than four times.
-In some situations, not only pregnancy contributes to an increase in testosterone levels, but also ovulation.
+Scientists still cannot say the exact indicators that do not go beyond the norm; the only thing they claim is that testosterone levels can be overestimated by more than four times.
+In some situations, not only pregnancy increases testosterone levels, but also ovulation.

-Within normal limits, the production of a hormone such as testosterone occurs in both the male and female bodies.
-It has been scientifically proven that in the body of a man, these indicators are much higher.
+Within normal limits, the production of a hormone such as testosterone occurs in both the male and female body.
+It has been scientifically proven that in a man’s body these indicators are much higher.

-Despite the fact that there is a small amount of this hormone in the female body, it is he who is responsible for quite important functions, such as:
+Despite the fact that the female body contains a small amount of this hormone, it is responsible for quite important functions, such as:

 • normal functioning of brain activity;

-• the formation of a figure inherent in the female type;
+• formation of a figure inherent in the female type;

 • normal functioning and performance of the reproductive system of the female body;